Business Schools in Kansas

 Kansas business students have nearly 55 schools to choose from.
 You’ll find a variety of majors and concentrations, including banking, accounting, and organizational leadership, among others.
-Degree types range for associate to doctorate.
-If you’re looking for a scholarship, it’s almost certain that there will be one that fits your interests or educational goals.
-For example, if you are interested in pursuing a career in direct marketing, you may wish to check out the Direct Marketing Educational Foundation (DMEF) Scholarships.
+Degree types range from associate’s and bachelor’s programs for undergrads to MBAs for those looking to advance and even doctorate degree options for those interested in research and teaching opportunities.

 State of Kansas’s Marketing Industry